-I chose to study a Master of Education at the Melbourne Graduate School of Education after doing a thorough analysis of the options available in the market.
-I found that the Melbourne Graduate School of Education is well-known around the globe and the best in ducation in Australia.
+I chose to study a Master of Education at the Faculty of Education after doing a thorough analysis of the options available in the market.
+I found that the Faculty of Education is well-known around the globe and the best in education in Australia.

 Q: Why did you choose to study your program?